mreshank/lawxpert/frontend/src/README-localization.md

-# LegalConnect Localization System
+# LawXpert Localization System

-This document explains how to use the localization system in LegalConnect to make your components and pages multilingual.
+This document explains how to use the localization system in LawXpert to make your components and pages multilingual.

 ## Available Languages